punamverma/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

     ```bash
    ./run_well_known.sh
    ```
-5. Prepare your USS to run with
+5. Prepare your USS to run with -
    1. dummy-oauth for getting tokens.
 Depending on your setup - localhost(http://localhost:8085/token) or dockerized (http://host.docker.internal:8085/token).
 The server has a GET and POST endpoint for getting tokens.
    2. DSS - Depending on your setup - localhost(http://localhost:8082/dss) or dockerized (http://host.docker.internal:8082/dss)
 6. Run Uss Qualifier Interface for your USS.
-7. Run USS Qualifier tests using script [run_locally.sh](../../../../../uss_qualifier/run_locally.sh) with config
+7. Run uss_qualifier tests using script [run_locally.sh](../../../../../uss_qualifier/run_locally.sh) with a config.
     ```bash
    ./run_locally.sh configurations.dev.faa.uft.local_message_signing
    ```